Lessons Learnt From Going Sugar-Free

 I’m naturally quite a positive person anyway; always seeking to find the meaning and lessons in an event, and understanding the importance and power of a high energy state.
 But, my down days did increase last summer and in the lead up to Christmas.
 I put this down to it being around the time of more surgeries, coupled with the social anxiety of a nearing festive period with a visible difference.
-But, I was also consuming a lot more sugar in this time and generally wasn’t feeling at all healthy, confident or focused.
+But, I was also consuming a lot more sugar around this time and generally wasn’t feeling at all healthy, confident or focused.
 I’ve since noticed that without it, I now have the occasional bad moment, as I’m sure we all do as humans, but I no longer have bad days.
 And there’s a huge difference between the two.
 I feel much more in control of my emotions, confident within myself and abilities, and trusting of the path I’m on.

 Bonus: Cutting sugar is in fact aiding my recovery.